blackburn32/world-gourmet/content/ingredients/soy-sauce.md

 There are two main categories of Soy Sauce:

 1. **Light Soy Sauce** - It is a thin, light-brown sauce that imparts a salty flavor, often used in steamed and stir-fried dishes.
-[See Light Soy Sauce](https://worldgourmet.com/soysauce/lightsoysauce)

 2. **Dark Soy Sauce** - This variant is thicker, less salty and boasts a deep, sweet flavor because of the addition of caramel and, occasionally, molasses.
 It is mostly used in cooking and marinating.
-[See Dark Soy Sauce](https://worldgourmet.com/soysauce/darksoysauce)

 ## Benefits of Soy Sauce